-The Plan, as amended and restated, succeeds the prior version of the Plan for Awards granted on or after the Effective Date.
-The adoption and effectiveness of the Plan in its amended and restated form will not, however, affect the terms or conditions of any awards granted under the prior version of the Plan prior to the Effective Date, including, without limitation, the provisions of the prior version of the Plan which were intended to ensure compliance with Section 162(m) of the Code prior to the changes thereto implemented by the Tax Cuts and Jobs Act of 2017.
+The Plan was originally adopted on September 15, 2017, was amended effective September 4, 2020, was amended and restated on September 16, 2020, and was finally amended in its present form on July 26, 2021, subject to the approval by the stockholders of the Company of such July 26, 2021 amendment, which increases the number of shares reserved for issuance under the Plan, at the annual meeting of such stockholders on September 14, 2021.
+For the avoidance of doubt, if such stockholder approval is not received, all other provisions of the amended and restated Plan, as in effect prior to the July 26, 2021 amendment, shall remain in effect.
+If such stockholder approval is received, the Plan, in its present form, shall succeed the prior version of the Plan for Awards granted on or after the effective date of such stockholder approval.
+The adoption and effectiveness of the Plan in its present form will not, however, affect the terms or conditions of any awards granted under the prior version of the Plan prior to the Effective Date, including, without limitation, the provisions of the prior version of the Plan which were intended to ensure compliance with Section 162(m) of the Code prior to the changes thereto implemented by the Tax Cuts and Jobs Act of 2017.